How immersive audio can impact music production

 The impact of immersive audio on music production

 During Amsterdam Dance Event (ADE) 2022, MusicTeam® met with Future Phonic Studios’ founder and immersive audio producer, Richard Burki.
-He mentioned that the creative process for producing spatial audio can completely change.
-For example, producing knowing that one of the formats would be immersive audio opens the door to much more creativity.
-If you know from the outset that you are creating an immersive experience, your creation process may be completely different.
+He mentioned that the creative process for producing spatial audio would soon completely change, as more and more platforms support the immersive format.
+For example, producing knowing that your recording is destined for an immersive audio format opens the door to much more creativity.
+If you know from the outset that you are creating an immersive experience, you will not be limited by having to match your content to a stereo format further down the line.
+You can give your instruments space to breathe, and create an audio experience that leaves traditional recording formats far behind.

 Immersive audio also allows musicians to tell stories through soundscapes.
 They can position elements like characters in a story, creating a dynamic and engaging auditory narrative.
-It may certainly revolutionize music distribution by granting artists the power to sculpt intricate sonic environments in three dimensions, fostering deeper emotional connections and interactive engagement, thereby redefining the very essence of how music is composed, produced, and experienced.
-It could pave the way for an unprecedented level of creativity, interaction, and immersion, fundamentally altering the landscape of musical expression.
+It is poised to revolutionize music distribution by granting artists the power to sculpt intricate sonic environments in three dimensions, fostering deeper emotional connections and interactive engagement, thereby redefining the very essence of how music is composed, produced, and experienced.
+By paving the way for an unprecedented level of creativity, interaction, and immersion, immersive sound is fundamentally altering the landscape of musical expression.

 Unlock the future of music with MusicTeam®